simneese/MEPCERevitTools/README.md

 - Help panel for tutorials and bug reporting

+- Add my Dynamo scripts to the toolbar

-- Re-create my Dynamo scripts in Python so they can be used more easily
+- Remake Dynamo scripts in python

 ## Authors